Economics

 • Government duty and tax

 • the costs and profit of the wholesaler and retailer.
-(This is often referred to as the retail/ex-refinery spread).
-This covers the costs of transport to a storage terminal/depot, storage and distribution to a filling station; marketing and promotion costs; and the costs of operating the filling station and staff.
+This covers the costs of transport to a storage terminal/depot; storage and distribution to a filling station; marketing and promotion costs; and retailer profit margins.

 Back to top